Sítio do Picapau Amarelo (novel series): Accusations of racism

 Monteiro Lobato, after his death, has been accused of racism due to the portrayal and treatment of black people in several of his works.
 In 2010 a Brazilian educator attempted to legally ban Caçadas de Pedrinho from Brazilian junior schools for the prejudiced narrative and terms contained in the novel.
 For example, Lobato describes Aunt Nastácia (a mulatta), climbing up "the pole of Saint Pedro as an old monkey", and that "no one would escape" the jaguars attack, "neither Aunt Nastácia, of black flesh."Monteiro Lobato e o racismo - Íntegra da entrevista concedida à CartaCapitalnº 716, 21/9/2012, da qual a edição da revista aproveitou trechos.
 Marisa Lajolo é doutora em Letra...

 An academic analysis made by the Instituto de Pesquisas e Estudos Sociais at the Rio de Janeiro State University reportedly has proven that Monteiro Lobato was a "dangerously influential racist working on the scholastic area", and cites a letter Lobato sent to Toledo Neiva, in which he complains about "a country [Brazil] where black men don't have strength enough to organize a Ku Klux Klan", and comparing it to the United States by mentioning André Siegfried, "glad that they're not a second Brazil.
 Some day, justice will be done to the Ku Klux Klan."
+On the other hand, Ana Paula de Sousa Formighieri noticed the impossibility to even check if that letter existed in reality.
+On the eugenics topic, researcher José Wellington de Souza notices that Lobato never supported the Nazi-style eugenics, but only what would be called nowadays public health policies: vaccination, sanitation and so on.